Telomelonia/porter/README.md

 ## 🎬 Final Notes

-This project was built with ❤️, ☕, and probably too much Stack Overflow.
+This project was built with ❤️, ☕, and probably too much GenAI.
 It's my small contribution to the "let's automate boring stuff" movement.

-Remember: Use this responsibly, respect Porter.in's services, and may your deliveries always be on time! 🚚✨
+Remember: Use this responsibly, respect Porter.in's services!
+Enjoy...✨

 ---

 _P.S.
-If this package saves you time, consider starring the repo ⭐ - it makes my day and costs you nothing!_
+If this package saves you time, consider starring the repo ⭐ - it motivates me and costs you nothing!_

 **Happy coding! 🎉**